 - Connects with the Canadian Mainline at Emerson, Manitoba, and serves markets in Central Canada and the midwestern U.S.

-- TransCanada fully operates and effectively owns 69 per cent of the system through its direct ownership interest and its 33.3 per cent interest in TC PipeLines, LP.
+- TransCanada fully operates and effectively owns 67 per cent of the system through its 53.6 per cent direct ownership interest and its 28.9 per cent interest in TC PipeLines, LP.

 Iroquois Gas Transmission System